 Raising money and awareness of stammering is also an ongoing form of therapy for me.

-Through the BSA, now trading as Stamma, I learnt about an organisation called Toastmasters, where you learn to give talks and presentations (and, if you wish, take on various leadership roles within the club).
+Through the BSA, now called STAMMA, I learnt about an organisation called Toastmasters, where you learn to give talks and presentations (and, if you wish, take on various leadership roles within the club).
 I joined my local group and through their support, I have been able to speak to various community groups about the work of the BSA and my own experiences and perspectives about stammering.

 Handing out information to someone means, for me, giving a potential new member or a parent/child/adult a point of contact to get therapy or much-needed support with their stammering journey.
 Raising money and awareness of stammering is also an ongoing form of therapy for me.
 Talking to someone about stammering is, for me, desensitisation – an exercise in fear-reduction.